eliasall/BetterX/README.md

 Anyone interested in this project can download/modify/contribute to the source code that is made available and also use/analyze the published datasets given that proper attribution is given.

 Publications and more information about BetterX will be posted here soon.

+### Research Questions
+1. What are the Design & Techical Considerations of an end-to-end system to measure and enhance the MWQoE in a non-instrusive manner?
+2. What factors affect MWQoE and how do they affect it?
+3. What are the real-world scenarios in which we can predict and enhance MWQoE with reasonable confidence?

+### Contact
+hello@betterx.org